To Ensure Vendor Security: UPMC Turns to the HITRUST CSF Assessment to Help Manage Third-Party Risk

 “When comparing internal audits, such as SOC 2, it’s not nearly as easy as comparing one HITRUST assessment to another,” says Houston.

 For those vendors who do not know what the HITRUST CSF is, Houston says that when he explains it, the framework immediately makes sense, and the vendors understand what UPMC is trying to achieve.
-The framework has become a one-stop-shop that UPMC can go to for all-around certification of its third-party business associates.
+The framework has become a one-stop-shop that UPMC can go to for all-around certification of its third-party business partners.

 This streamlines the process, eliminates confusion, reduces supply chain risk, and ultimately increases the security posture of the entire healthcare ecosystem.
 This, in turn, increases the ability for all involved in delivering patient care to do just that: deliver patient care.